poirier/cheat/django/dokku.rst

     $ export $(ssh dokku config <appname> --shell)
     $ ssh dokku config:set <appname1> $(ssh dokku config <appname2> --shell)

-Get all the settings in a format handy to save in a file for later sourcing:
+Get all the settings in a format handy to save in a file for later sourcing in a local shell:

 .. code-block:: bash